 I am passionate about language in general, but endangered languages is an issue that I believe deserves more attention.
 I am currently involved with the non-profit organization Our Golden Hour (OGH), which seeks to promote and preserve the language and culture of indigenous communities in the Chittagong Hill Tracts of Bangladesh.
 Through oral history projects, the creation of children’s books in their native language, curriculum development, and more, OGH is doing its part to keep combat the threat of linguistic extinction.

 I also volunteer with the Living Tongues Institute for Endangered Languages.

-I volunteer with other organizations in more traditional ways (at a shelter, for example), but these are the orgs I contribute to in more academic ways.
+I volunteer with other organizations in more traditional ways, but these are the orgs I contribute to in more academic ways.